Roles, Duties and Power of Registrar of Cooperative Societies

 1. Registration and Approvals

-The registrar registers new societies, approves bye-laws, and ensures that there is compliance with cooperative regulations.
+The registrar registers new societies, approves bylaws, and ensures that there is compliance with cooperative regulations.

 2. Handling Member Issues

-From acceptance of resignation to membership appeal, the Registrar gives a fair chance of representation and redress from members.
+From acceptance of resignation to membership appeal, the Registrar gives a fair chance of representation and redress to members.

 3. Loan Management